Víctor Ramos Muñoz

-Víctor Manuel Ramos Muñoz (born 25 August 1980 in Valparaíso) is a Chilean psychologist and politician, affiliated with the Broad Front.
+Víctor Manuel Ramos Muñoz (born 25 August 1980) is a Chilean psychologist and politician, affiliated with the Broad Front.
 Since 1 April 2025, he has served as Undersecretary of the Interior of Chile under the administration of President Gabriel Boric.

 Biography

 Ramos was born in Valparaíso, Chile, and spent his childhood in various communes, including Talcahuano.
 He attended the Chilean-British School in Villa Alemana.
 While studying sociology, his education was interrupted when he had to travel to France for a year to finance his studies.
 He later earned a degree in psychology from the University of Viña del Mar.
 He also holds a master’s degree in Applied Social Studies and Development from the University of Zaragoza, and a master’s in Government, Public Policy and Territory from the Alberto Hurtado University.

 He served as national coordinator of the Foundation for Overcoming Poverty, a role in which he visited regions including La Araucanía, contributing to pilot housing-related projects through the “Pequeñas localidades” ("Small Localities") program.